dalemusser/cloudnode/aws_security_group.md

 ## Creating

+Assumptions: you already have an AWS account and are logged in.

 Go to: [AWS EC2 console](https://console.aws.amazon.com/ec2/)

 *Important:* First, make sure the **Region** in the top navigation bar is set to the region you want to use and is used to create the key pair,